haimam/k8s-training/modules/02-key-concepts/05-configmaps-and-secrets/README.md

 For this exercise, we'll take the busybox pod we have created previously, and make it present a welcome message we'll define in a separate ConfigMap.

-Start by creating a new ConfigMap.
+1. Create a new ConfigMap.
 You can name it anyway you like.
 Add a simple text message to the content of one of the keys.
 You can use the YAML file format or the `kubectl create configmap <NAME> --from-file=...` command.

-Now, adjust the pod YAML file from lesson 01-pods to inject the content of the ConfigMap you just created in a `/opt/app/message` file inside the running container.
+2. Adjust the pod YAML file from lesson 01-pods to inject the content of the ConfigMap you just created in a `/opt/app/message` file inside the running container.

-You can adjust the container's command to the following so that it will print the content of the file:
+> You can adjust the container's command to the following so that it will print the content of the file:

 ```